jmervine/hexo-theme-twbootstrap/README.md

 See [this example site](http://hexo-example.s3-website.eu-central-1.amazonaws.com/) for a demo.

 - optimized for readability (~70 characters per line, enough margin between body and sidebar)
-- done for offline writing: (almost) all css and js files are part of the theme, the blog looks the same online as offline
+- done for offline writing: (almost) all css and js files are part of the theme, the blog looks the same online as offline and loads also without internet connnection

 # Installation